"

 Chapter 5 Summary and Key Takeaways

 Drawing inferences in research allows investigators to make conclusions or predictions based on sample data.
-These inferences may be descriptive, summarizing current conditions, predictive, forecasting future outcomes, or causal, identifying the effects of one variable on another.
+These inferences may be descriptive, summarizing current conditions; relational, examining how variables differ or relate to one another; or causal, assessing whether changes in one variable produce changes in another.
 All inferences involve uncertainty, and researchers must express their confidence in the results using tools such as confidence intervals or significance testing.
 The strength of an inference depends on the quality of the data, the research design, and how well the sample represents the population.
 Researchers must also be transparent about their assumptions, limitations, and sources of error.
 Type I and Type II errors are common risks in statistical testing, and balancing these requires thoughtful design choices and appropriate sample sizes.
 Ultimately, practices such as replication strengthen the credibility of inferences and contribute to the development of a more reliable and generalizable body of knowledge.

-- Descriptive inferences summarize the current state of a phenomenon, while predictive inferences forecast future outcomes, and causal inferences aim to explain relationships.
+• Descriptive inferences summarize the current state of a phenomenon, predictive inferences forecast future outcomes, and causal inferences assess whether one variable causes change in another.